RosyTucker/react-feature-toggles/README.md

 ## Usage

-Wrap your app in the `FeatureToggleProvider` and pass in a list of toggles, then use the `FeatureToggle` component throughout your app.
+Wrap your app in the `FeatureToggleProvider` and pass in a list of toggles, then use the `FeatureToggle` component throughout your application.

 ```javascript
 import React from 'react';